Donate

 For Banyamulenge, dance provides a way to preserve cultural traditions and ancestral histories, passed down through generations.
 By practicing and performing dance traditions, Banyamulenge can maintain their identity and prevent cultural erasure.

-Kelly Mugisha Ndayisaba’s large-scale paintings contain strokes of black paint created by dancing upon each canvas.
-These works, along with the photographic series of the artist captured mid-dance, embody the rhythmic and emotive moments intrinsic to Mulenge dance.
+Kelly Mugisha Ndayisaba’s large-scale paintings contained strokes of black paint created by dancing upon each canvas.
+These works, along with the photographic series of the artist captured mid-dance, embodied the rhythmic and emotive moments intrinsic to Mulenge dance.

-Now Seen highlights the rich cultural tapestry and unique identity of the Mulenge community and culture that may not be widely known or understood.
-Through the universal language of art and dance, Kelly Mugisha Ndayisaba provides a meaningful and personal exploration of her cultural heritage and ancestral roots.
+Now Seen highlighted the rich cultural tapestry and unique identity of the Mulenge community and culture that may not be widely known or understood.
+Through the universal language of art and dance, Kelly Mugisha Ndayisaba provided a meaningful and personal exploration of her cultural heritage and ancestral roots.

 Artist Biography